What are Annual Financial Statements?

 - Except for the cash flow statement, annual financial statements are prepared using the accrual basis of accounting.

-- According to IAS 1, “Presentation of Financial Statements” If income and expense items are of material nature, that amount should be disclosed separately.
+- According to IAS 1, “Presentation of Financial Statements,” If income and expense items are material, that amount should be disclosed separately.
 Items of material nature include:

 - Discontinuing operations.